decentology/dappstarter-core/README.md

 Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn` This will fetch all required dependencies.
 The process will take 1-3 minutes and while it is in progress you can move on to the next step.

+# Yarn Errors

+You might see failures related to the `node-gyp` package when Yarn installs dependencies.
+These failures occur because the node-gyp package requires certain additional build tools to be installed on your computer.
+Follow the [instructions](https://www.npmjs.com/package/node-gyp) for adding build tools and then try running `yarn` again.

 # Build, Deploy and Test
 ///(blockchain:matic